rayyan35p/tp/docs/DeveloperGuide.md

     1. Prerequisite: There must be projects which contain tasks present in TaskHub.

     2. Test case: `unmarkT pr/1 t/1 2 3`<br>
-       Expected: Unmarks tasks at indexes 1, 2, 3 in the first project as incomplete and returns the corresponding message to the user.
+       Expected: Marks tasks at indexes 1, 2, 3 in the first project as incomplete and returns the corresponding message to the user.

     3. Test case: `unmarkT pr/1 t/0`<br>
-       Expected: No tasks are unmarked and an error message indicating the index provided was not a positive non-zero integer is returned.
+       Expected: No tasks are marked as incomplete and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Sort tasks